JJDoneAway/icinga-http-json/README.md

   --cert CERT           SSL client certificate
   --key KEY             SSL client key ( if not bundled into the cert ) --api_key             a API Key which will be added to the path (e.g.: https://foo.com/ba?key=Your_Key or https://foo.com/ba?parameter=value&key=Your_Key)
-  -P PORT, --port PORT  TCP port
+  --proxy               Will use a proxy server to execute the call (e.g: http://myProxy.com:3281) -P PORT, --port PORT  TCP port
   -p PATH, --path PATH  Path
   -t TIMEOUT, --timeout TIMEOUT